- Misuse and abuse of this gift from God

 Q: Can I speak in tongues if I previously didn’t believe?

 We should be careful not to reject the gift of tongues purely because of the abuse we have seen.
 Otherwise, we would be basing our choices on people, rather than on God Himself.
-God will forgive our unbelief, doubt, scepticism, fear and lack of knowledge when we repent in Jesus’ name.
+God will forgive our unbelief, doubt, scepticism, fear, and lack of knowledge when we repent in Jesus’ name.